starburstdata/query-replay/README.md

 ## Requirements
 - Python3
-- trino-python-client package
+- Python packages: trino (trino-python-client), jproperties, rich.
 - completed_queries table queryable from source SEP cluster or queries list in CSV, TSV, or pipe-delimited file.
 - The credentials for the source cluster should be allowed to query the completed_queries table.
 - The credentials for the destination cluster should be able to run queries or impersonate the users that ran the queries originally.
 - Suggestion: Increase ulimit openfiles to a high number in the client running the QueryReplay.py script.

 ## Configuration
 All configuration is read from a [config.properties](https://github.com/starburstdata/query-replay/blob/main/config.properties) file that should be in the same directory as the QueryReplay.py script.
-See example configuration provided.
+See the example configuration provided.

 ## Authentication
 The replayer supports username/password authentication.
 The credentials used for the destination cluster should be able to run queries or impersonate the users that ran the queries originally.